samanyougarg/hanuman/earthlive_team.md

 <small>
 **Nabeel Abdoola**
-*BSc student in Civil Engineering at the University of KwaZulu-Natal.*
+*BSc student in Civil Engineering at the University of KwaZulu-Natal.*/
 </small>

 <small>